byapparov/CarND-Behavioral-Cloning-P3/README.md

 ------------|----------
 ![alt text][image_original]|![alt text][image_flip]

-Each observation for a flipped image label got assigned negative value of the original measurement.
+Each observation for a flipped image label got assigned the negative of the original measurement.

 In total I have collected 14622 data points (43866 images from 3 cameras).

-After re-sampling to reduce number of observations where control was zero, 6992 lines were used.
+After re-sampling to reduce number of observations where wheel angle was zero, 6992 lines were used.
+Due to the random nature of re-sampling procedure this number will be different for each execution of `model.py`.

 Data was randomly shuffled with 80/20 split into training and validation sets.

-I have used Adam optimiser and manually selected 8 epochs for training as loss was growing afterwards on the validation set.

-## Model parameters selection

-### Number of Epochs

-Depending on parameters

-## Camera correction selection
+*Camera correction selection*

 Having images from three cameras allowed me to select driving angle correction in a way that would enforce correct position of the car in the road.